Torch Position and Laying Welds

 Practice laying welds until the welds start looking neat.
 It should only take a couple of hours practice to get a feel for MIG welding.

 Spend a little time laying welds on sheet to get a feel for welding on different power settings before trying to join two pieces of metal.
 And keep working through the tutorial for more tips.

 I've taught a few people to weld and the same mistakes happen every time.
 Here are some trouble-shooting tips for when the same thing happens to you:

-- You'll hold the torch too far from the metal.
 If you don't bang the shroud against the metal you are welding every now and again you'll probably be holding the torch too far away.
 Some DIY welders suggest touching the shroud against the metal to help hold position, but that's just a little a too close and you'll overheat the contact tip which makes the wire stick.
-I bang the shroud against the metal often even after 15 years of DIY welding.

 The arc sounds a bit different in this video - the expensive welder masked the effect of too much wire stickout so we used a cheap welder for this video.

 You'll end up with a tall thin weld if you move the torch too fast. doing it that way, and you'll have real trouble joining two bits of metal together later on in this tutorial.
 The beads on 2mm sheet in the large video above are around 6mm wide and 2mm high.